rickardlindberg/rickardlindberg.me/writing/rlmeta-poster2/index.template.markdown

 $:shell:rlmeta-poster-2:wc -l src/*

 The RLMeta compiler can be created from this source code only.
-We will see how later in this walk through, and also learn what the make script does.
+We will see how later in this walk through.

 ## Exploring RLMeta

 Before we dive into how the RLMeta compiler is created, let's explore what it can do.

-The main function of the RLMeta compiler is to transform grammars to Python code.
-It does that is with the `--compile` option which specifies a grammar file to transform:
+The main function of the RLMeta compiler is to transform grammars into to Python code.
+It does that with the `--compile` option which specifies a grammar file to transform:

-$:shell:rlmeta-poster-2:python rlmeta.py --compile <(echo 'Foo { foo = .  }'):python
+$:shell:rlmeta-poster-2:echo 'Foo { foo = .  }' > example.grammar

+$:shell:rlmeta-poster-2:python rlmeta.py --compile example.grammar:python

-The same function can be achieved by piping a grammar into RLMeta's stdin:
+The same function can be achieved by piping a grammar into its stdin:

 $:shell:rlmeta-poster-2:echo 'Foo { foo = . }' | python rlmeta.py:python

-A grammar is read from stdin and compiled if no arguments are given or if `--compile` is given the `-` argument.
+When RLMeta is invoked without arguments, the `--compile` option is assumed with a value of `-` which stands for stdin.

 The generated Python code for a grammar depends on a support library.
 The `--support` option can be used to generate that library:

 $:shell:rlmeta-poster-2:python rlmeta.py --support | grep '^\(class\|def\)':python

-Next, the compiler has a `--embed` options which takes a name and a filename.
-The compiler will generate a Python variable assignment where the name is the name of the variable and the value is the contents of the file:
+Next, the RLMeta compiler has an `--embed` option which takes a name and a filename.
+It is used to generate a Python variable assignment where the name is the name of the variable and the value is the contents of the file:

-$:shell:rlmeta-poster-2:python rlmeta.py --embed FOO <(echo hello):python
+$:shell:rlmeta-poster-2:python rlmeta.py --embed FOO example.grammar:python

-And finally, the compiler has an option to do verbatim copy of files:
+And finally, the compiler has an option to do verbatim copy of files with the `--copy` flag:

-$:shell:rlmeta-poster-2:python rlmeta.py --copy <(echo 'print("hello")'):python
+$:shell:rlmeta-poster-2:python rlmeta.py --copy example.grammar:rlmeta

 ## Making a small program with RLMeta